pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 Before jumping into the game creation take a few minutes to organize your project and scene.

-We advise to create folder from the Unity inspector to organize your stuff.
-Those folder will technically be created in the _Assets_ folder of your project.
+We advise to create folders from the Unity inspector to organize your stuff.
+Those folders will technically be created in the _Assets_ folder of your project.
 Here is a simple hierarchy, you can adapt it to your needs:

 [ ![Folders][unity_folders] ][unity_folders]